huangjiajianfll/learngit/readme.txt

 Git is a distributed version control system.
 Git is free softwar distributed ender the GPL.
+Git has a mutable index  called stage